 Should you cleanse or scrub first?

 If you cleanse and exfoliate your skin regularly, we commend you.
 Both cleansing and exfoliation are crucial components of a good skin care routine and can yield beautifying results.
 Have you ever wondered the proper order to use your cleanser and scrub?
+Or whether you should exfoliate or cleanse first?
 If so, we are weighing the pros and cons below so you can decide how to cleanse your skin accordingly.

 Cleanser Before Scrub

 By cleansing first you help removing dirt, sweat and make up off skin’s surface.
 You are then working with a clean base to then exfoliate away dead skin cells that can pile up on skin’s surface.
 Exfoliating can soften your skin and allows a fresh layer of skin cells to emerge as dead skin cells are washed away.
 Your skin will be prepped for moisturizer, oil or serum after this.

 This method is little bit more unusual but can also reap a lot of skin benefits.
 Scrubbing first can remove residue, dead skin cells and dirt from the surface of your skin.
 Following this step with cleanser helps wash away any dead skin cells or particles on skin’s surface that were lifted by the scrub.
 This also provides a thorough clean and a very smooth, receptive surface for your skin to receive moisturizer.

 Try both out and see what you like better.
 There’s no hard and fast rule to whether you should scrub or cleanse first.
 We recommend trying out both orders and then going with what suits your skin best.
 Either way as long as you are cleansing and exfoliating according to your skin type, you can achieve a deep clean for your most beautiful skin.